walrus-chanul-dandeniya/chiral-network/docs/06-security-privacy.md

 ## Security Overview

-The Ch1. **Fetch Chunks**: Download encrypted chunks from the network.
-Each chunk is requested by the hash of its encrypted content.
-2. **Decrypt Chunks**: Decrypt the main file AES key, then use it to decrypt each downloaded chunk individually.
-3. **Verify Chunk Integrity**: Hash the decrypted chunk and compare against the original chunk hash stored in the file's manifest.
-4. **Verify Merkle Proof**: Use the provided Merkle proof to verify the chunk hash against the file's trusted root hash.
-5. If all verifications pass, the chunk is valid and can be written to the output file.
-If verification fails, the data is considered corrupt or tampered with.Network implements multiple layers of security to protect data integrity, user privacy, and network resilience.
+The Chiral Network implements multiple layers of security to protect data integrity, user privacy, and network resilience.
 This document outlines security measures, threat models, and best practices for maintaining a secure distributed file storage network.

 ## Cryptographic Foundations